Funeral Services Administration

 FSAD 445 MORTUARY COMPLIANCE

-This course is taken during the last semester of the Funeral Services Administration Program, and covers compliance with all Health Department regulations and federal and state laws pertaining to funeral directing in a state where the student intends to practice.
-Regulations and laws pertaining to funeral directing are clarified through extensive specialized testing including the National Board Examination (NBE).
-Student must score an 85% or better in this course to pass.
+This course is taken during the last semester of the student’s course of study, which ensures compliance with all Health Department regulations, federal and state laws, pertaining to funeral directing in a state where the student intends to practice.
+These topics are exhaustively clarified and validated through extensive and focused specialized testing including the National Board Examination.
+Students must score 85% or better to pass this course.